It can fly up to 7 minutes and depending on how you fly it, the time will decrease.

-- Crazyradio: Up to about 100 meters range in the 250 Kbit mode (The uplink, Crazyradio, is the limiting the range).
+- Crazyradio: Up to about 100 meters range in the 250 Kbit mode (The uplink, Crazyradio, is the main limiting factor).

-- Crazyradio PA: Up to about 1000 meters range in the 250 Kbit mode (The downlink, Crazyflie 2.X, is the limiting the range).
+- Crazyradio PA: Up to about 1000 meters range in the 250 Kbit mode and under ideal conditions (the downlink is the main limiting factor).

 This can be done with the BigQuad expansion deck.
 It’s working, but not yet a turn-key solution.